Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

-NN and JS are supported by the start-up grant of the Nanyang Assistant Professorship at the Nanyang Technological University in Singapore.
+\emph{Acknowledgements}--- The work of the NTU team is supported by the start-up grant of the Nanyang Assistant Professorship at the Nanyang Technological University in Singapore, and by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009).
 The work of the Ulm team is supported by the DFG via QuantERA project ExTRaQT (grant no. 499241080) and the ERC Synergy grant HyperQ (grant no. 856432).
+This project was initiated as a result of discussions during the conference Quantum Resources 2023 held in Singapore.